hschwaiger-usgs/volcano-ash3d/README.md

 Usage
 -----

-Please see the [doc/UsersGuide.md](user's guide) for more information on using this software.
+Please see the [user's guide](doc/UsersGuide.md) for more information on using this software.
 A simplified user's guide can be found in `volcano-ash3d/doc/UsersGuide.md`.
 A guide for using the USGS web-based interface to Ash3d can be found at [Mastin et al, 2013](https://doi.org/10.3133/ofr20131122).